buschtoens/ember-lazy-mount/CONTRIBUTING.md

 ## Installation

-- `git clone <repository-url>`
+- `git clone git@github.com:buschtoens/ember-lazy-mount.git`
-- `cd my-addon`
+- `cd ember-lazy-mount`
-- `npm install`
+- `pnpm install`

 ## Linting

-- `npm run lint:hbs`
-* `npm run lint:js`
-- `npm run lint:js -- --fix`
+Inside any of the packages you can run:

+- `pnpm lint`
+- `pnpm lint:fix`

 ## Running tests

+- `cd ember-lazy-mount && pnpm start` – Builds the addon in "watch mode" so changes picked up by test app.
-- `npm run test` – Runs the test suite on the current Ember version
+- `cd test-app && ember test` – Runs the test suite on the current Ember version
-- `npm run test:ember -- --server` – Runs the test suite in "watch mode"
+- `cd test-app && ember test --server` – Runs the test suite in "watch mode"
-- `npm run test:ember-compatibility` – Runs the test suite against multiple Ember versions
+- `cd test-app && ember try:each` – Runs the test suite against multiple Ember versions

+During development, if you'd like test app to pick up changes in the addon, make sure to run both `cd ember-lazy-mount && pnpm start` and `cd test-app && ember test --server` in different terminals.

-## Running the dummy application
+## Running the test application

-- `npm run start`
+- `cd test-app && ember serve`
-- Visit the dummy application at [http://localhost:4200](http://localhost:4200).
+- Visit the test application at [http://localhost:4200](http://localhost:4200).
   For more information on using ember-cli, visit [https://cli.emberjs.com/release/](https://cli.emberjs.com/release/).